 7.5.18.
-Sustainable Building Guidelines and materials Responsibility - Project Manager / Contractor / ECO / owner
+Sustainable Building Guidelines and materials

 The units should be designed in such a way as to create a sustainable living area.
 Ensure materials and orientation allow for an environmentally friendly design with lower operating costs, i.e natural ventilation, correct orientation, correct colours and roofing etc. Use recycled materials as far as possible.